BabyKangaroo117/Frugl-APP/LivingDocument.md

 #### Viewing the Testing Process
 - Some of the testing can be done through Azure services.
 If there are any questions, feel free to contact the developers.
 - The build file is located within FruglAPI/.github/workflows/main_fruglapp.yml in the [Frugl API Repository](https://github.com/justyden/FruglAPI) which is a seperate application.

+### Webscraper CI

+#### Test Automation Infrastructure:
+- We use Pytest as our test automation framework.
+- Pytest provides a simple and easy-to-use framework for writing and executing tests.
+It offers powerful features, extensive plugin support, and detailed reporting, making it a suitable choice for our project's testing needs.

+#### Adding a New Test to the Code Base:
+- To add a new test, create a new test file or add a new test function within an existing test file.
+Make sure to follow the naming conventions and organize tests logically.
+Execute the tests using the Pytest framework to ensure the new test is running as expected.

+####Continuous Integration (CI) Service:
+- We use GitHub Actions as our CI service.
+- GitHub Actions seamlessly integrates with our GitHub repository, providing easy setup and configuration.
+It offers a wide range of customization options, supports various programming languages, and allows us to automate our CI/CD workflows efficiently within the GitHub ecosystem.

+#### Pros/Cons Matrix for CI Services:
+   - GitHub Actions:
+     - Pros: Seamless integration with GitHub, easy setup, diverse customization options, and strong community support.
+     - Cons: Limited support for external integrations, relatively new service with occasional feature limitations.
+   - Jenkins:
+     - Pros: Highly customizable, supports a wide range of plugins and integrations, and suitable for complex CI/CD pipelines.
+     - Cons: Requires significant configuration and maintenance, may be complex for smaller projects, and lacks native GitHub integration.

+#### Tests Executed in CI Build:
+   - Answer: The CI build executes all unit tests, integration tests, and any other specified tests to ensure the codebase meets the defined quality standards.
+It also checks for code formatting, linting errors, and other code quality metrics to maintain the overall code health.

+#### Development Actions Triggering CI Build:
+   - The CI build is triggered on every push to the main branch or on pull requests.
+Additionally, any commits to feature branches or specific tags may also trigger the CI build, depending on the project's specific configuration.
+This ensures that changes are thoroughly tested before merging into the main codebase.